pbhenson/vSPC.py/README.md

 tries to import module vSPCBackendFoo, looking for class vSPCBackendFoo.
 Use --help with the desired --backend for help using that backend.

+The environment variable VM_CLIENT_LIMIT can be set to a positive integer, in which case only VM_CLIENT_LIMIT clients can be connected to a VM at once.

 # Building the distribution

 source distribution